 Who is Americollect?

 Americollect, Inc. is a debt collection agency located in Manitowoc, Wisconsin.
 They call themselves the “Ridiculously Nice Collection Agency”.
-They specialize in hospital, medical, and radiology bad debt collections and early-out services.

 How can I remove Americollect from my credit report?